• Skip to main content

 How do Debt Collection Agencies work?

-Types of Debt Collectors
+Types of Debt Collectors:

-1. “Collection Agencies” – Agencies which act as a middleman between the creditor and debtor using standard recovery techniques.
+1. “Collection Agencies” – Agencies that act as a middleman between the creditor and debtor using standard recovery techniques.
 They attempt to collect the debt in full.
 Some agencies operate in one state only while others have a nationwide license.

 3. “Collection Lawyers“: Unlike Collection Agencies, they do not have a single collections approach for all accounts.
 They study each case, give a customized solution and quote a fee accordingly.

-1. Collection Agencies.
+1. Collection Agencies

 When a creditor approaches a collection agency, he is offered three types of collection services: Collection Demands (Letters), Collection Calls and Filing a Legal Suit.

 a) Collection Letters (Fixed Fees Service- Accounts purchased in advance) – A collection agency sends up to 5 collection letters to a debtor and charges between $10 to $25 upfront per account for this service.
 Collection letters are sent every ten days or so.
-They run a “USPS-Address-Change” scrub on these accounts to ensure the letters are mailed on the latest address of the debtor.
+They run a “USPS-Address-Change” scrub on these accounts to ensure the letters are mailed to the latest address of the debtor.
 This is also called skip tracing.

 They also check if the agency/creditors are legally prohibited from collecting a debt.
-For example, when a debtor has been granted bankruptcy protection, or if he has deceased.
+For example, when a debtor has been granted bankruptcy protection or if he has deceased.

-Collection Letters service is usually recommended for debts which are within 30-120 days past-due date.
+Collection Letters service is usually recommended for debts that are within 30-120 days past-due date.
 They give far superior results than your own in-house collections.
 You may check our sample debt collection letters to get an idea of what the debtor receives from a Collection Agency.

-A Collection Agency would usually not accept an account for collections if the debt is older than 2 years.
+A Collection Agency would usually not accept an account for collections if the debt is older than 3 years.
 They also specify the minimum amount of debt that can be assigned for this service, usually, there is a $100 is the cutoff limit.

 With their extensive experience, debt collectors are able to make a perfect collections call.
-They are able to handle debtor excuses way more professionally, patiently and smartly than your own employees.
+They are able to handle debtor excuses way more professionally, patiently, and smartly than your own employees.
 Most agencies hire multilingual staff to handle Spanish collections if required.

 The collection agency keeps 33% to 50% of the amount collected per your agreement and passes the remaining money to you (the creditor).
 Do not always fall for those ultra-low-cost collection agencies, because their recovery rates may be a lot lower.
 If a collection agency is near you do not hire them just because of that reason, in debt collections, the location does not matter.